oleggolimbievsky88/bmr-nextjs/MCP_QUICK_START.md

 - Make sure MySQL is running
 - Check database credentials in `.mcp.json` or environment variables

-**Chrome can't connect:**
+**Cursor can't connect:**
-- Verify the absolute path to `mcp-server.mjs` is correct
+- Verify the absolute path to `mcp-server.mjs` is correct in Cursor settings
-- Make sure the server is running
+- Make sure the server is running (`pnpm run mcp:server`)
-- Check Chrome DevTools console for errors
+- Check Cursor's developer console for errors (Help → Toggle Developer Tools)

+**Note:** Chrome DevTools does not support MCP servers.
+Use Cursor IDE instead.

-For more details, see `MCP_SERVER_SETUP.md`.
+For detailed setup instructions, see `CURSOR_MCP_SETUP.md`.